Common Cold Unit: The Volunteers' experience

+On intake day, volunteers could be collected from Salisbury's railway station or coach station and taken to the Unit.
+There, they would all have lunch with the staff in the dining room.
+Afterwards, there were several Introductory talks, given by the Medical Superintendent, the Matron and the Executive Officer, where they would learn about the trial being run, the sports facilities available and local walks.
+If they came alone, they would meet their flat-mate.

+They would have a medical examination, by the Medical Superintendent, which included a chest X-ray.
+As a screening test, no treatments were applied during the next four days.
+However, if a volunteer presented symptoms of the Common Cold within these first five days, they were considered ineligible to continue the trial.
+Volunteers could be asked to leave if they broke the isolation rules.

+Volunteers were either to be infected with preparations of cold viruses, or they were used as a control group.
+The control groups would be given a preparation that was free any of infection.
+Volunteers typically stayed for ten days and were housed in small groups of two or three, with each group strictly isolated from the others during the course of their stay.
+They were allowed to go out for walks in the countryside south of Salisbury, but residential areas were out of bounds.

 Discoveries

 The first coronavirus (B814) was found in washes from a boy with typical common cold symptoms in 1960 during the study led by virologist David Tyrrell at the Common Cold Unit.
 After washes were inoculated to volunteers and tested for known viruses none was found.
 Publication about first human coronavirus was published in The BMJ in 1965.
 Later virologist June Almeida imaged virus for the first time and group of eight virologists including June Almeida named it coronavirus in their publication in 1968.

 Results

 During the CCU's existence, thousands of volunteers participated in research in which they were inoculated with common cold viruses or were in a control group, but no cure for the common cold was found.
 Some compounds were active against rhinoviruses in vitro but did not demonstrate clinical efficiency.
 Interferons alpha and beta administered intranasally before infection effectively prevented infection with rhinoviruses, coronaviruses, influenza viruses, and respiratory syncytial virus, but they were not as effective during treatment and had local side effects so they have not been used in routine practice against these viruses.
 Despite these dead ends, the findings made by the CCU improved the understanding of respiratory viruses, their lifecycles, and possible vaccines.
+A key finding was the level of the Hemagglutination assay that could be used as Correlates of immunity for influenza vaccines.